lxzan/gws/README.md

 #### Attention

 - It's designed for api server, do not write big message
-- It's recommended not to enable data compression in the intranet environment
 - WebSocket events are emitted synchronously, manage goroutines yourself

 #### Benchmark